Debt Management Plans and Other Debt Consolidation Options

 There are a lot of options when it comes to managing debt.
 If you’re trying to figure out what’s best for your situation, you may be considering two popular options—a Debt Management Plan (DMP) or a Debt Consolidation Loan.
 They may appear to be the same, but they are actually very different.

 We’ll explain the differences in detail below and you can also check out this helpful infographic that describes each one.

-A Debt Management Plan is a program designed to help pay off unsecured debts with the help of a non-profit credit counseling agency.
+A DMP is a program designed to help pay off unsecured debts with the help of a non-profit credit counseling agency.
 Examples of unsecured debts covered in a DMP include: